How to Fill Out a Money Order (Step-by-Step Guide)

 The address line is mostly a relic of the time before you could easily reach a purchaser or recipient by phone or email, so it’s not typically required.
 You can always ask the cashier if it’s acceptable to leave the address line blank.

-Like checks, money orders have a line to write a note to the beneficiary.
+Like checks, personal money orders have a line to write a note to the beneficiary.

 If you’re sending a birthday check to your sister, write a memo like, “Happy 25th birthday.”
 If it’s a rent check to your landlord, write your apartment number.
 If you’re paying a bill, include your account number so the company can credit your account accordingly.